6 Best Stretches for Hamstrings from a Trainer

 • Sit with your legs extended in front of you on the ground and your knees straight but not locked.

-• Keeping your chest up and head and neck neutral, lean from your hips to bring your body toward your legs.
+• Keeping your chest up and head and neck neutral.
+Lean forwards from your hips to bring your body toward your legs into a stretched position.
 You do not have to reach your toes.

 • You will feel a stretch in your hamstrings and down the back of your legs.